 That doesn’t mean the analysis is always right.
 AI price comparisons rely on available data, and for niche items with few recent comps, the output will be less reliable.
 It’s a tool for saving time and flagging obvious issues, not a guarantee.

 The base checking speed is hourly on all plans.
-Pro and Max users can add a Boost to any individual search for $9.99/month, which upgrades that search to minute-by-minute alerts and automatically runs AI enrichment on every listing it finds — deal scoring and fraud detection without having to trigger it manually.
+Eligible paid searches can add a Boost from $19.99/month, which upgrades that search to minute-by-minute alerts and automatically runs AI enrichment on every listing it finds — deal scoring and fraud detection without having to trigger it manually.
 If you have one high-priority item and others you’re watching casually, you only pay for speed where you need it.

 Best for: iPhone users who want faster-than-native alerts and are willing to pay for AI deal analysis as part of the package.